AccelByte/accelbyte-unreal-sdk-plugin/README.md

 - The `Blueprint` classes are simple _glue code_ to provide interface to Unreal Engine Blueprint.
 - The `Core` classes are for core functionalities (error handler, settings, credential store, and HTTP retry system).

+## Packaging

+- `/Plugins` The actual plugin is located in `/Plugins/AccelByteUe4Sdk`.
+- `/Content` This contains example widget blueprints and other asset.
+- `/Source` This contains C++ source code for the examples.
+- `/Documentation` This contains Doxyfile and this documentation.

 ## Terminology

 > There are only two hard things in Computer Science: cache invalidation and naming things. ―Phil Karlton

+### `Namespace` vs `GameId` vs `PublisherId`

+The backend call it `namespace`, but since namespace can be many things, in here it's called `GameId` and `PublisherId`.
+They are like AppId in Steam, ProductId in GOG, GameId in GameSparks, TitleId in PlayFab.

 ### `UserId` vs `LoginId` vs `Username`